-(5) The issue bank may accept tissues from donors with plasma dilution of more than 50% only if the testing procedures used are validated for such plasma samples or if a pre-transfusion/pre-infusion samples are available.
+5. The issue bank may accept tissues from donors with plasma dilution of more than 50% only if the testing procedures used are validated for such plasma samples or if a pre-transfusion/pre-infusion samples are available.

-(6) In the case of a deceased donor, blood samples must have been obtained just prior to death or, if not possible, within 24 hours after death at the latest.
+6. In the case of a deceased donor, blood samples must have been obtained just prior to death or, if not possible, within 24 hours after death at the latest.

-(7) In the case of living donors (except allogeneic bone marrow stem-cell and peripheral blood stem-cell donors, for practical reasons), blood samples must be obtained at the time of donation or, if not possible, within seven days post donation (the “donation sample”).
+7. In the case of living donors (except allogeneic bone marrow stem-cell and peripheral blood stem-cell donors, for practical reasons), blood samples must be obtained at the time of donation or, if not possible, within seven days post donation (the “donation sample”).

-(8) In the case of bone marrow and peripheral blood stem-cell collection, blood samples must be taken for testing within 30 days prior to donation.
+8. In the case of bone marrow and peripheral blood stem-cell collection, blood samples must be taken for testing within 30 days prior to donation.

-(9) Where NAT testing cannot be carried out in justifiable and documented circumstances and where tissues of allogeneic living donors can be stored for long periods, repeat sampling and testing is required after an interval of 180 days.
+9. Where NAT testing cannot be carried out in justifiable and documented circumstances and where tissues of allogeneic living donors can be stored for long periods, repeat sampling and testing is required after an interval of 180 days.
 In these circumstances, the “donation sample” can be taken up to 30 days prior to and 7 days post tissue donation.

-(10) Where tissues of allogeneic living donors cannot be stored for long periods, provision of paragraph 8 of this Article applies.
+10. Where tissues of allogeneic living donors cannot be stored for long periods, provision of paragraph 8 of this Article applies.

-(11) If in a living donor the “donation sample”, as defined in paragraph 7 of this Article, is tested by NAT for HIV, HBV and HCV, testing of a repeat blood sample is not required.
+11. If in a living donor the “donation sample”, as defined in paragraph 7 of this Article, is tested by NAT for HIV, HBV and HCV, testing of a repeat blood sample is not required.
 Retesting is also not required if the processing includes an inactivation step that has been validated for the viruses concerned.

-(12) In the case of neonatal donors, test samples may be taken from the mother.
+12. In the case of neonatal donors, test samples may be taken from the mother.

-Article 23
+Article 20.
+Separate requirements for collection and procurement procedures

-(1) The collection procurement procedures must be appropriate for the type of donor and the type of tissues donated.
+1. The collection and procurement procedures must be appropriate for the type of donor and the type of tissues donated.
 There must be procedures in place to protect the safety of the living donor.

-(2) The collection and procurement procedures must preserve the required properties of the tissues.
+2. The collection and procurement procedures must preserve the required properties of the tissues.
 The collection and procurement must be carried out in the manner that minimises the risk of microbiological contamination during the process, particularly when tissues cannot subsequently be sterilised.

-(3) For deceased donation, the area of access must be restricted.
+3. For deceased donation, the area of access must be restricted.
 Tissues must be procured from a local sterile field using sterile drapes.
 Personnel conducting procurement must be clothed appropriately for the type of procurement.
 Personnel must scrub, be gowned in sterile clothing and wear sterile gloves, face shields and, if necessary, protective masks.

-(4) In the case of a deceased donor, the place of procurement must be recorded and the time interval from death to procurement must be specified so as to ensure that the required biological and/or physical properties of the tissues are retained.
+4. In the case of a deceased donor, the place of procurement must be recorded and the time interval from death to procurement must be specified so as to ensure that the required biological and/or physical properties of the tissues are retained.

-(5) Once the tissues have been retrieved from a deceased donor body, it must be reconstructed so that it is as similar as possible to its original anatomical appearance.
+5. Once the tissues have been retrieved from a deceased donor body, it must be reconstructed so that it is as similar as possible to its original anatomical appearance.

-(6) Any adverse event occurring during procurement that has or may have resulted in harm to a living donor must be recorded and reviewed.
+6. Any adverse event occurring during procurement that has or may have resulted in harm to a living donor must be recorded and reviewed.
 The outcome of any investigation to determine the cause of that adverse event must also be recorded and reviewed.

-(7) Rules and procedures must be in place to minimise the risk of tissue contamination by personnel who might be infected with transmissible diseases.
+7. Rules and procedures must be in place to minimise the risk of tissue contamination by personnel who might be infected with transmissible diseases.

-(8) The tissue donor must be assigned a unique identification number by the health establishment or the tissue bank.
+8. The tissue donor must be assigned a unique identification number by the health establishment or the tissue bank.